Episode 21: The Squall

 "One minute," said Sarah.

 Good? thought Iverson.
 How could this be good?
-Surely they were going
+Surely they

+maneuvering valves.
 Would this be enough to stop their fatal climb?

 "We should top out soon," announced Everett.
 "Be ready to catch her when she